mikkelimatlock/koharuri_drivers_aide/README.md

 ## How to debug
 - **The safer way: using a local server**
-Navigate to root directory (which should be here),
+Navigate to root directory (which should be where this readme is),
 run: `python -m http.server [port]`,
-boot a browser and open up `http://localhost:port`,
+boot up a browser and open up `http://localhost:port`,
 do everything.

+- **Debugging with BeamNG**
+I have no idea how to do that as of now.

 ## About Koharu Rikka
 Koharu Rikka (小春六花) is a character owned and managed by TOKYO6 ENTERTAINMENT.